legumeinfo/bionorm/README.rst

     --no_log                  Suppress logging to file.
     --progress                Show a progress bar.
-    --first_n                 Process only this many records. [default: all] --warnings_as_errors/-e   Warnings cause exceptions.",
+    --first_n                 Process only this many records. [default: all] --warnings_as_errors/-e   Warnings cause exceptions.
 ============================= ====================================================

 Commands
 --------
 A listing of commands is available via ``bionorm --help``.
-Each command has its own options, which may be listed with ``bionorm COMMAND --help``.
+Each command has its ``COMMANDOPTIONS``, which may be listed with ``bionorm COMMAND --help``.
 The currently implemented commands are:

 ============================= ====================================================
   busco                       Perform BUSCO checks.